 In this course we will examine issues in political philosophy through discussion of a range of primary western and non-western historical texts from ancient, medieval, and modern political writers.
 In the process of this examination of the historical development of political philosophy, a variety of topics will be explored such as: diverse theories of human nature and their implications for the role of government, the dynamics of power, the ideals of duty, justice, liberty and equality, and justifications for private property, profit, and civil disobedience.

 This course is designed to expose students to the fascinating world religions that have evolved throughout human history.
 It will look at what factors draw human beings to establish religious institutions and communities, and what inspires individuals to adopt a spiritual identity and life practice, (or to veer away from them).
-It will examine significant influences and commonalities in indigenous and native religions around the world, then focus on the history and development of widely-practiced religions, such as Hinduism, Buddhism, and Islam.
+It will examine significant influences and commonalities in indigenous and native religions around the world, then focus on the history and development of diverse world religions, such as Hinduism, Buddhism, and Islam.
 Central stories, religious texts, and ethical systems within these religions will be studied.
 Less-practiced religions and variations in practice and belief within specific religions will also be considered.
 Particular attention will be brought to how various religious beliefs and practices are expressed.
-Important objectives of this course are increasing awareness of diverse faith systems, globally as well as locally, to gain further understanding of their world views and examine how these impact their followers reactions to contemporary political and societal issues.
+An important objective of this course is increasing awareness of diverse faith systems, globally as well as locally, to gain further understanding of their world views and examine how these impact their followers reactions to contemporary political and societal issues.

 PHIL 1110 Informal Reasoning for Problem Solving